ont-app/igraph/README.md

 sophisticated traversal functions may use the context as a kind of blackboard.

-The third argument (and second element returned) is the value to be accumulated, identical to its counterpart in the _reduce_ idiom.
+The third argument (and precursor to the second element returned) is the value to be accumulated, identical to its counterpart in the _reduce_ idiom.

-The fourth argument (and third element returned) is the traversal queue.
+The fourth argument (and precursor to the third element returned) is the traversal queue.
 It must be sequential, and may be ordered in any way that makes sense.
 An empty queue signals and end of the traversal, at which point `traverse` will return the value of the accumulator.

 Here's a possible definition of subClassOf*: